samhecht/Revtech/README.md

 RevTek is a project built in React for a mock company called "RevTek".
 The aim is to build a platform that matches companies with students.
 Features include: contract submissions, ability to comment, viewing of profiles, and accounting for different user roles.

+## Next Steps
+This project is still incomplete, but below are the requirements we hoped to fulfill if we had more time to work on the project.

 ## RevTek Consulting Key Requirements

 * Platform for current and future interns to interact with each other